AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/SequentialDataStore/Units_of_Measure.md

 ## SdsUomQuantity

-A SdsUomQuantity represents a single measurable quantity (for example, length).
+SdsUomQuantity represents a single measurable quantity (for example, length).

 The following table shows the required and optional SdsUomQuantity fields.